brendanzab/language-garden/elab-stlc-bidirectional/README.md

 ```

 The name “bidirectional” comes from how the type information flows up and down
-the stack when evaluating the type checker - upward when we’re in checking mode,
+the stack when evaluating the type checker[^1] - upward when we’re in checking mode,
-and downward when we’re in inference mode (this corresponds to the information
+and downward when we’re in inference mode.
-flow on the proof tree).

 Bidirectional typing comes in very handy for improving the locality of type
 errors, and when implementing fancier type systems where full type inference